kildealab/topas_clustered_dna_damage/README.md

 * Most simulation parameters can be modified using the included [parameter file](https://github.com/McGillMedPhys/topas_clustered_dna_damage/blob/indirect/DNAParameters.txt).
 * Details about each component of this application are provided [below](#component-details).

+### ScoreSDD (ScoreSDD.cc)
-* Additionally we provide a scorer that output SDD files which are described in Schuemann et al. 2019 (https://doi.org/10.1667/RR15209.1).
-From the SDD file a compagnon python script provides a count of Complex DSB clusters as decribed above as well as a count of DSB clusters as descibed in Baiocco et al. 2016 (doi:10.1038/srep34033).
+* This scorer output SDD files which are described in Schuemann et al. 2019 (https://doi.org/10.1667/RR15209.1).
+From the SDD file a compagnon python script provides a count of Complex DSB clusters as decribed above, a count of DSB clusters as descibed in Baiocco et al. 2016 (doi:10.1038/srep34033) and a count for.

 ## Dependencies

 * TOPAS v3.6.1
 * TOPAS-nBio 1.0

-**Note**: This application was developed on Ubuntu 20.04.2.

 ## Installation